Everything you need to Know about Skindiving – A Deep Dive

-This clearly defines what the meaning of this form of diving is.
-If you are using an apparatus that carries air for you to breath underwater, you’re scuba diving.
+This clearly defines what the meaning of scuba diving is.
+If you are using an apparatus that carries air for you to breathe underwater, you’re scuba diving.
 This equipment does not rely on surface air as a snorkeling tube does.

-The reason why skin diving is a popular activity even among scuba divers is that it poses a challenge for those who have been diving for a while; it challenges their stamina and also presents a new way to do what they are so used to doing.
-The more popular reason, however, is because holding your breath rather than using a breathing device allows you to get closer to marine life without scaring them away with massive bubbles that are produced while breathing through a device.
+The reason why snorkeling skin diving is a popular activity even among scuba divers is that it poses a challenge for those who have been scuba diving for a while; skin-diving challenges their stamina and also presents a new way to do what they are so used to doing.
+The more popular reason, however, is because holding your breath rather than using a breathing device allows you to get closer to marine life while diving without scaring them away with massive bubbles that are produced while breathing through a device.

-Skin diving also requires a lot less equipment than scuba diving, making it a lot more accessible to people who want to experience marine life underwater but don’t want to go through the hassle of renting out too much equipment.
+Skin diving also requires a lot less equipment than scuba diving, making it a lot more accessible to people who want to experience marine life underwater through breath-hold diving but don’t want to go through the hassle of renting out too much equipment.

-Finally, scuba diving requires proper training and certifications for a diver to be able to attempt it.
-For skin diving, you are just relying on your own abilities to hold your breath.
-Of course, you will go through some training, but it won’t be as in-depth as scuba.
+Finally, scuba diving requires proper training and certifications for a scuba diver to be able to attempt it.
+For breath-hold skin diving, you are just relying on your own abilities to hold your breathing underwater.
+Of course, you will go through some training, but it won’t be as in-depth as for scuba diving.

 Skin Diving vs. Free Diving – What are the differences?

 This is where things get a little confusing.
 People often use these two words interchangeably.
 However, there are a few quintessential differences between free diving and skin-diving.
 Both types are in the category of breath-hold diving.